 President and Chief Executive Officer

-Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc., a leading global lodging company with more than 3,900 lodging properties in 72 countries and territories and reported revenues of nearly $13 billion in fiscal year 2013.
+Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc., a leading lodging global company with more than 4,100 lodging properties in more than 79 countries and territories and reported revenues of more than $13 billion in fiscal year 2013.

-Marriott International operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club, Grand Residences by Marriott and The Ritz‑Carlton Destination Club.
+Marriott International operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott Hotels, Bulgari, EDITION, Renaissance, Protea, Gaylord Hotels, Autograph Collection, Moxy, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites Marriott Executive Apartments and Marriott Vacation Club.

 Prior to joining Marriott in 1996, Mr. Sorenson was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.